fiftydinar/gidro-os/README.md

 - Set Bluetooth Battery Meter to show battery percentage
 - Set Night Time Switcher time offset to 0 & set manual time (time based on automatic location is not accurate.
 Manual location can be specified instead)
 - Set Gnome 4x UI Improvements to only enable wallpaper thumbnails in workspace switcher
-- Set Media Progress to use Nokia Pure Text font instead of the hardcoded one
+- Set Media Progress to use Nokia Pure Text T font instead of the hardcoded one
 - Enabled Nautilus "Sort folders before files"
 - Set keyboard delay to be much lower, as Gnome defaults are too slow
 - ["Window not responding" dialog extended to 20s](https://github.com/ValveSoftware/csgo-osx-linux/issues/669) (to prevent constant dialog showup in some games)